wwlwong/RoadSafety/README.md

 |Y             |Longitude<br>|

 Some of the features in the dataset were overlapping (ie. geographical, vehicle involved) and some features were missing significant amount of entries thus were dropped.
+The dataset was split into 70/30 for train/test set.

 A series of native multiclass classifiers were evaluated by accuracy score applying the training dataset in a 3 fold cross validation.
 The models evaluated included:<br>